amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 ### SauceLabs / BrowserStack Integration

-`SauceLabs` and `BrowserStack` specific code has been added in the `wdio.sauce.conf.js` and  `wdio.browserstack.conf.js` under the /test/config folder.
-You just need to provide your SauceLabs/BrowserStack credentials in the config file.
-To run test on SauceLabs, execute command `npm run test-sauce` and on BrowserStack `npm run test-browserstack`.
+`SauceLabs`, `BrowserStack` and `lambdatest` specific code has been added in the `wdio.sauce.conf.js`, `wdio.browserstack.conf.js` and `wdio.lambdatest.conf.js` under the /test/config folder.
+You just need to provide your SauceLabs/BrowserStack/LambdaTest credentials in the config file.
+To run test on SauceLabs, execute command `npm run test-sauce` to run test on BrowserStack `npm run test-browserstack`, to run test on LambdaTest `npm run test-lambdatest`.

 ### Logs